nong10/c-cpp-hw/README.md

 ### Disclaimer
-This repository was intended to share the source code of previous homework, to help people understand c and c++, and to share ideas of solutions to those assignments (I believe ideas are to be learned, even to be copied, although assignments are required to be done individually.)
+This repository was intended to share the source code of previous homework, to help people understand c and c++, and to share ideas of solutions to those assignments (I believe that ideas are to be learned, even to be copied, although assignments are required to be done individually.)
-Since the goal is to SHARE ideas on those assignments, I do not guarantee that all solutions are either correct or implemented using the described methods of assignments.
+Since the goal is to SHARE ideas on those assignments, I do not guarantee that all solutions are either correct or implemented using the described methods in assignments.
-But, if you come up with better solutions or find any error, please contact me.
+But, if you come up with better solutions or find out any error, please contact me.
 I would like to maintain this repository.

 ### Contact: